Hydrogennnn/wjd.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Jiedong Wang(王杰栋) is an undergraduate student at the College of Computer Science, Sichuan University(SCU), advised by Assoc.Prof.[Hao Wang](https://cshaowang.github.io).
+Jiedong Wang(王杰栋) is an undergraduate student at the College of Computer Science, Sichuan University(SCU), advised by Prof.[Hao Wang](https://cshaowang.github.io) of [XLearning](https://pengxi.me/) research group at SCU.

 His research focuses on Multi-view Learning and Continual Learning.